Skip to main content

 WHAT DOES THE STUDY INVOLVE?

-If you wish to participate in the study, after giving written informed consent, you will be drawn into one of two groups:
+Participants in the study, after providing written informed consent, were drawn into one of two groups:

-1. One group (the control group) will receive standard treatment.
-This treatment will, at a minimum, include written information about hand osteoarthritis.
+1. One group (the control group) received standard treatment.
+This treatment included, at a minimum, written information about hand osteoarthritis.

-2. The second group (the intervention group) will receive standard treatment and will follow a 12-week digital program through the Happy Hands app.
+2. The second group (the intervention group) received standard treatment and access to a 12-week digital program through the Happy Hands app.

 The program consists of films with knowledge-based information about hand osteoarthritis, treatment options, self-management of the disease, and hand training.

-Before, during and after the project, we will collect information about you through a questionnaire.
-If you are selected for the control group, you will be given access to the Happy Hands app after 6 months.
+Before, during and after the project, information about the participants was collected through questionnaires.
+Those who were drawn into the control group were given access to the Happy Hands app when the project was completed after 6 months.